-Ian Bush (1st Officer) Ian is the original Wellington Wailer.
+Ian Bush (Captain) Ian is the original Wellington Wailer.
 A long standing member of 'The Sussex Yacht Club', it was Ian's idea the club would benefit from having a sea shanty crew.
 Whether the club benefited, other than increased bar takings, is a moot point.
 However that idea late in 2012 germinated into the best and strongest sea shanty crew in Sussex.

 Bill Brown (Bosun) One of the original Wailers.
 Never faulted for his enthusiasm whether singing or drinking.
 Tends to suffer from lyric forgetfulness related to how much he's drunk.

 Dave Drew Apart from having a fine voice Dave is an accomplished musician often time warming up our audience with tunes played on the flute, or the melodeon.
 Sometimes performing a duet with fellow Wailer and instrumentalist Brian Ablett.